-- Intentionally provided false or misleading information of material importance on his or her credit application -or-
+- Intentionally provided false or misleading information of material importance on their credit application –or-

 - Committed, attempted, threatened to commit criminal acts of violence or bodily harm against an agent, employee, or officer of the seller or holder in connection with the seller’s or holder’s repossession of or attempt to repossess the motor vehicle

 2) The Buyer -or- any other person liable on the Contract -or- any permissive user:

 - Concealed the motor vehicle or removed it from the state to avoid repossession